pylabel-project/pylabel/README.md

 ## PyLabel capabilities:
 -	**Import/Export:** Translate annotation formats.
 PyLabel currently supports Coco, VOC, and Yolo bounding box formats.
 -	**Analyze:** PyLabel can help you explore your visual datasets be providing summary statistics such as the count of images and classes to help you identify class imbalances.
 -	**Visualize:** Render images from your dataset with bounding boxes overlaid so you can confirm the accuracy of the annotations.
+PyLabel uses the [bbox-visualizer](https://github.com/shoumikchow/bbox-visualizer) package to draw bounding boxes.
 -	**Split (Coming Soon):** Spilt image datasets into train, test, and val with stratification to get consistent class distribution across the split datasets.

 ## Sample Notebooks